This post contains our shortlist of the best men’s and women’s hiking daypacks.

-However, for day hiking in most places other than the most extreme climates where you may need extra clothing and emergency equipment, for example on remote winter hikes in the mountains, the majority of hiking backpacks are going to be at their most practical and versatile with volumes of between 20 and 30 litres.
+However, for day hiking in most places other than the most extreme climates where you may need extra clothing and emergency equipment, for example on remote winter hikes in the mountains, the majority of hiking backpacks are at their most practical and versatile with volumes of between 20 and 30 liters.

 If you think you need to carry that much weight for a day hike then you may need to review your hiking gear packing list – compare your gear to our recommended day hiking packing checklist and see if there is anything you can cut down on to lighten your hiking load.

-Based on the size ranges explained above, our list of the best hiking daypacks focuses on backpacks designed for hiking with a volume capacity of between 20 and 30 litres.
-For the best small backpacks click here to jump up to our recommendations, and click here to jump up to recommended backpacks more suitable to carrying heavier weight on day hikes.
+Based on the size ranges explained above, our list of the best day hiking backpacks focuses on those with a volume capacity of between 20 and 30 liters.

-If you also plan to do winter hiking and snowshoeing then these hiking daypacks would all be great choices for snowshoeing, too.
+If you also plan to do winter hiking and snowshoeing then these would all be great choices for snowshoeing, too.

 Why are there specific hiking backpacks for women?

 The main reason why there are specific hiking backpacks for women is that women tend to have a shorter length torso than men.
 Another reason is that women tend to have narrower shoulders.

 So, when it comes to designing hiking backpacks for women, brands typically design them to fit women’s shoulders and shorter torsos more closely.

 This means the shoulder straps and hip straps are different lengths compared to the men’s version, and the shoulder straps tend to be attached closer together at the top of the pack.